Body Composition Analysis

 • Males between 121-276 lbs.

-DEXA scans use very low radiation but are not advisable during pregnancy.
+DEXA scans for body composition use very low radiation but are not advisable during pregnancy.

 What does it cost?